Props3D/dredd-lawgiver/README.md

  11. Follow the next section to enable autoloading of the trained recordings

 #### Configuring Autoload feature
+There are two options to enable the autoloading trained commands on startup.

+The easiest option is load the vr_module_set_autoload sketch.
+ 1. Open the extras/vr_module_set_autoload sketch
+ 2. Set the correct RX/TX pins numbers to match your wiring
+ 3. Upload the sketch to the Arduino
+ 4. Open the Serial Monitor.
+Set baud rate 115200
+ 5. Wait until it says Power Down and unplug

+The second option is to use the example sketch that is packaged with VoiceRecognitionV3 library.
  1. Open the vr_sample_bridge sketch
  2. Set the correct RX/TX pins numbers to match your wiring
  3. Upload the sketch to the Arduino